harlanrs/zomboid-functional-gutters/README.md

 * No, currently the only value changed is the entity's `RainFactor` which still requires being outdoors without an overhead tile.

-### Can I connect _______ to the gutter?
+### What can I connect to the gutter?

 * All vanilla rain collectors, troughs, and the amphora are supported.
 Additionally, any modded entities that use the game's FluidContainer system should work out of the box such as the Useful Barrels mod.
-That said, please notify me if  you are experiencing any conflicts with modded containers.

 ### Does this work for build 41?